 -

-It contains phosphorus and is silver-free, possesses self-fluxing properties, and requires no additional flux for copper-to-copper brazing.
+Contains phosphorus and is silver-free, providing self-fluxing behavior on copper and requiring no additional flux for copper-to-copper brazing.

-Typical applications: HVAC refrigeration copper tubing, heat exchangers, and copper tubing for household appliances.
+Typical applications: HVAC refrigeration copper tubing, heat exchangers, and household appliance copper piping.

 Technical Specifications: